erxc/crrcbcv/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package offers a user friendly function ‘crrcbcv’ to compute bias-corrected variances for competing risks regression models using proportional subdistribution hazards with small-sample clustered data.
+This package offers a user friendly function `crrcbcv` to compute bias-corrected variances for competing risks regression models using proportional subdistribution hazards with small-sample clustered data.
 Four types of bias correction are included: the MD-type bias correction